 Mastering the daily work routine – Organization & transparency

 One challenge of remote teams is the organization of tasks and their transparency.
 If you are not already working with Jira, where kanban boards or sprint boards can be created, there are plenty of other tools that can be used for this purpose.
 Two of them are:

-A simple and intuitive tool for structuring tasks that enables a high degree of transparency in the team.
-As a template or for inspiration, there are several templates that can quickly provide orientation and ideas for structuring.
-Also some automations can be made.
+A simple and intuitive tool for structuring tasks that enable a high degree of transparency in the team.
+As a template or for inspiration, several templates can quickly provide orientation and ideas for structuring.
+Also, some automation can be made.

 Creating something new

 Anyone who has relied on generating ideas together while working in the office does not have to do without them even when working in a remote team.
-It is clear that the quick gluing of post-its cannot be completely replaced.
+The quick gluing of post-its cannot be completely replaced.

 Ensure a common understanding of virtual collaboration in your team